psodm/bench-equations/README.md

 make run
 ```

-This will run with defaults of column "T", row 3 and 52 weeks
+This will run with defaults of column "T", row 3, 52 weeks and for 7 weeks of bench equations

 ### Windows
 ```